terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/extension/README.md

-# IBM Cloud catalog example for Power infrastructure for deployable architectures
+# IBM Cloud catalog example for Power infrastructure for deployable architectures Extension Variation

 This example extends an existing PowerVS infrastructure for deployable architectures deployed as full-stack with an additional PowerVS workspace.
 It provisions the following infrastructure on top of deployed Full Stack solution :